 There are lots of steps to managing your money properly.
 And a good financial profile should include a plan to save money.
 Whether it’s college tuition, a dream vacation, or retirement, savings accounts help us realize our goals by funding them.

-A savings account can also act as an emergency fund to help you avoid creating more debt.
+A savings account can also act as an emergency fund to help you avoid creating more debt with payday loans or other unreliable forms of funding.
 Before you decide what is best for you, let’s look at the pros and cons of a savings account.

 What Is a Savings Account?